 3 DAYS, 3 ISLANDS, 3 TRAILS

-Azores Triangle Adventure is a 3 stage trail running race that happens during 3 days in the Islands of Faial, Pico and São Jorge, in Azores.
+Azores Triangle Adventure is a 3 stage trail running race that happens for three days in the Islands of Faial, Pico, and São Jorge, in the Azores.

-Transportation between the islands is secure only for those signing up for the 3 stages.
+Transportation between the islands is secure for the three stages.

 FROM VINEYARDS TO THE MOUNTAIN

 October 25th 2024